panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 myVar = false;
 ```

-Many TypeScript guides discourage the use of `any` because using it throws away the type restrictions (the first reason why you use TypeScript!).
+Many TypeScript guides discourage the use of `any` because using it throws away the type restrictions &mdash; the first reason why you use TypeScript!

-TypeScript also provides a special type `unknown`, which is similar to `any`.
-You can assign any value to an `unknown` type variable, exactly like in the case of `any`:
+TypeScript (version 3.7 and above) also provides a special type `unknown` that is similar to `any`.
+You can assign any value to an `unknown` type variable:

 ```typescript
 let myVar: unknown = 0;